Sample Masters Project Management Dissertation Proposal

-3. Using primary research, examine the current views that project managers or research & development executives have towards selecting the right project.
+3. Using primary research, examine the current views that project managers or analysis & development executives have towards selecting the right project.

 4. Produce a framework for selecting a project that achieves corporate objectives and reduces associated risk to a project in engineering companies.

-The proposed research study aims to analyze the previous literature to form a rationale for the current interest topic.
+The proposed research study aims to analyse the previous literature to form a rationale for the current interest topic.
 The literature review will be constructed using the principles of a systematic literature review.
-The chapter will provide significant background information for the current research, which will be discussed in depth throughout the thesis.
+The chapter will provide important background information for the present research, discussed in depth throughout the thesis.
 To establish a context for the literature review, it is essential to include;

-1. A thorough explanation of the specific purpose for the proposed case study.
+1. A thorough explanation of the specific purpose of the proposed case study.

 2. Discussion on the existing models and frameworks used to selection of product development projects.

 3. Indicating the scope of work that is presented in the literature review chapter.